epfl-ada/ada-2021-project-d3c/README.md

 ## Contribution

-- **Xiaoyu Chen**: Builds the website page and modifies it, also checks our data story.
+- **Xiaoyu Chen**: Builds the website page and design the layout, mainly responsible for the front-end coding, also checks our data story.
 - **Siyi Liu**: Apply data processing pipeline on Quotebank datasets with different years, discover valuable and interesting patterns based on it, and conceptualize the data story.
 - **Xiaotian Su**: Visualize the data including histogram, line-chart, scatterplot, etc. Design the layout and visual style of the website, then realize it.
 - **Xinyu Zhou**: Designs regression models used in this project, conceptualizes the data story, helps Xiaotian visualize the data including Stack-bar and Heatmap and modifies the website page.